Russia casts 10th UN veto on Syria action, blocking inquiry renewal

 Syrian ally Russia withdrew its own rival draft resolution to renew the inquiry, formally known as the Joint Investigative Mechanism (JIM), after losing a rare procedural vote for its text to be considered after the council voted on the U.S. draft.

 Diplomats said the Russian draft text had little support among the 15-member council.
-After the council voted on the U.S. draft, Bolivia then requested that the body vote on the Russian draft resolution.
-It was not immediately clear how soon that vote might take place.
+After the council voted on the U.S. draft, Bolivia then requested that the body vote on the Russian text.
+The vote was expected to take place later on Thursday.

+Ahead of the council vote, Trump on Thursday urged the Security Council to renew the inquiry, saying it was needed to prevent Assad from using chemical weapons.

+Russia has now vetoed 10 resolutions on Syria, including blocking an initial U.S. bid on Oct.
+24 to renew the JIM, saying it wanted to wait for the release two days later of the inquiry's report that said the Syrian government used sarin.

 "Russia has killed the Joint Investigative Mechanism ...
 Russia has undermined our ability to deter future attacks," Haley said, accusing Moscow of "playing games" with the council's attempt to renew the chemical weapons investigation.